 How to Manage the Sharing of Fees in the Delegation of Mandate?

-In the real estate sector, delegation of mandate is a common practice which allows real estate agencies to share the management of a property.
+In the real estate sector, delegated mandates are a common practice that allows real estate agencies to share the management of a property.
 This is done by transferring part of the responsibility to another agency (the delegated agency), while maintaining the primary management of the mandate within the delegating agency.
-However, an often complex aspect of this inter-agency relationship concerns the management of fees and commissions .
-How should agencies distribute fee costs within the framework of the delegation of mandate?
-What are the common practices and criteria used to determine the distribution of commissions?
-This article aims to clarify these questions in order to facilitate the management of fees within the framework of this collaboration.
+However, a frequently complex aspect of this inter-agency relationship concerns the management of fees and commissions .
+How should agencies allocate fees within the framework of a delegated mandate?
+What are the common practices and criteria used to determine commission allocation?
+This article aims to clarify these questions to facilitate fee management within this collaborative context.

-Before discussing the sharing of fees, it is essential to understand what the delegation of real estate mandate .
-This practice allows a real estate agency (the delegating agency) to entrust part of its responsibilities to another agency (the delegated agency), while remaining solely responsible for the mandate vis-à-vis the owner.
-Concretely, this may concern tasks such as managing visits, negotiating with buyers or even managing contracts.
+Before discussing fee sharing, it's essential to understand what real estate agency mandate delegation .
+This practice allows a real estate agency (the delegating agency) to delegate some of its responsibilities to another agency (the delegated agency), while remaining solely responsible for the mandate vis-à-vis the property owner.
+In practical terms, this can involve tasks such as managing viewings, negotiating with buyers, and handling contracts.

-2. The Legal Framework for Real Estate Fees
+2. The Legal Framework for Fees in Real Estate

-In France, agency fees are regulated by the Hoguet law (law no. 70-9 of January 2, 1970) and its implementing decree.
-The fees collected by agencies must be justified by actual services and must appear in a contract signed between the agency and the client.
-There is no fixed rate for agency fees, which are free, but they must be mentioned in a mandate contract or a rental contract signed with the client (the owner or tenant).
+In France, agency fees are regulated by the Hoguet Law (Law No. 70-9 of January 2, 1970) and its implementing decree.
+Fees charged by agencies must be justified by actual services rendered and must be specified in a contract signed between the agency and the client.
+There is no fixed rate for agency fees, which are freely determined, but they must be stated in a mandate agreement or a rental agreement signed with the client (the landlord or the tenant).

-As part of the delegation of mandate, the fees are shared between the delegating agency and the delegated agency, but the terms of this sharing are not fixed by law.
-This leaves a certain freedom to agencies to negotiate and define the conditions of this sharing.
+In the context of a delegated mandate, fees are shared between the delegating agency and the delegated agency, but the terms of this sharing are not defined by law.
+This allows agencies some flexibility to negotiate and define the conditions of this sharing.

-The distribution of commissions between the agencies during the delegation of mandate may vary depending on the agreements established between the parties.
+The distribution of commissions between agencies during the delegation of mandates can vary depending on the agreements established between the parties.
 Here are the common practices observed in this area.

-One of the most common practices is to share fees 50/50 between the delegating agency and the delegated agency.
-This sharing is considered fair because it assumes that both agencies contributed equally to the success of the transaction.
-The delegating agency retains overall responsibility for the mandate and takes care of signing the contract with the client, while the delegated agency is in charge of visits, negotiations or other specific tasks.
+One of the most common practices is to split the fees 50/50 between the delegating agency and the delegated agency.
+This split is considered equitable, as it assumes that both agencies contributed equally to the success of the transaction.
+The delegating agency retains overall responsibility for the mandate and handles the contract signing with the client, while the delegated agency is in charge of viewings, negotiations, or other specific tasks.

-This type of sharing is often used for transactions where both agencies are equally involved.
-It may also be a practice widely adopted in real estate agency networks or real estate franchises , where collaboration between agencies is common.
+This type of fee-sharing arrangement is often used for transactions where both agencies are equally involved.
+It can also be a widely adopted practice in real estate agency networks or franchises , where collaboration between agencies is common.

-In some cases, the sharing of fees may be proportional to the involvement of each agency .
-For example, if the delegating agency has carried out most of the work (for example, putting the ad online, managing the first contacts with the client), it may receive a larger share of the fees.
-On the other hand, if the delegated agency has taken charge of a large part of the visits or negotiations, it could receive a larger share.
+In some cases, the fee sharing may be proportional to each agency's involvement .
+For example, if the delegating agency carried out the bulk of the work (e.g., posting the listing online, managing initial contact with the client), it may receive a larger share of the fees.
+Conversely, if the delegated agency handled a significant portion of the viewings or negotiations, it could receive a larger share.

-In this case, the agencies must agree from the start on the criteria for distributing commissions, based on the involvement of each in the management of the property.
+In this case, the agencies must agree from the outset on the criteria for distributing commissions, based on each agency's involvement in managing the property.

 3.3 Sharing with Performance Bonus

-Some agencies choose to offer a performance bonus as part of the delegation of mandate.
-This means that if the delegated agency manages to sell or rent the property faster or at a higher price than expected, they could receive an additional bonus on commissions.
-This type of sharing is particularly advantageous for the delegated agency, as it allows it to maximize its revenues based on results.
+Some agencies choose to offer a performance bonus as part of a delegated mandate agreement.
+This means that if the delegated agency manages to sell or rent the property faster or at a higher price than anticipated, it could receive an additional bonus on its commissions.
+This type of revenue sharing is particularly advantageous for the delegated agency, as it allows it to maximize its income based on results.

 The bonus can be negotiated in advance or be based on specific performance criteria, such as the number of visits made or the speed of closing the sale.

-The fee sharing conditions may also vary depending on the type of real estate mandate.
-For example, in the case of an exclusive mandate , the delegating agency might be more inclined to keep a larger share of the commissions, because it has complete control over the property and the entire transaction.
-On the other hand, in the case of a simple mandate , where several agencies are likely to work on the sale of the property, the sharing of fees could be more equal between the delegating agency and the delegated agency.
+The terms for sharing fees can also vary depending on the type of real estate mandate.
+For example, in the case of an exclusive mandate , the delegating agency might be more inclined to retain a larger share of the commissions, as it has complete control over the property and the entire transaction.
+Conversely, in the case of a non-exclusive mandate , where several agencies are likely to work on the sale of the property, the fee sharing could be more equal between the delegating agency and the delegated agency.

-The criteria used to determine the distribution of commissions may vary depending on several factors.
-Here are the main elements to take into account in this distribution.
+The criteria used to determine commission allocation can vary depending on several factors.
+Here are the main elements to consider in this allocation.

-The distribution of commissions largely depends on the services provided by each agency.
-For example, if the delegating agency mainly worked on promoting the property, taking care of taking photos, writing ads and disseminating it on the platforms, and the delegated agency is focused on visits and negotiations with potential buyers, the commission could be distributed proportionally to the importance of the services provided by each agency.
+The distribution of commissions depends largely on the services provided by each agency.
+For example, if the delegating agency primarily worked on promoting the property, handling photography, writing advertisements, and posting on platforms, while the delegated agency focused on viewings and negotiating with potential buyers, the commission could be divided proportionally to the extent of the services provided by each agency.

 4.2 The Role of Each Agency in the Transaction

 The role played by each agency in the final transaction is also a key criterion.
 If the delegated agency found the client or negotiated a higher price for the property, it could claim a larger share of the fees.
-Conversely, if the delegating agency was at the origin of the connection, it could retain a greater share.
+Conversely, if the delegating agency initiated the connection, it could retain a larger share.

-Finally, written agreements between agencies are a key element in the management of fee sharing.
-Before signing a mandate contract, the agencies must agree on the terms of distribution of fees.
-This agreement must be clear, transparent and specific to avoid any ambiguity or conflict in the event of disagreement.
+Finally, written agreements between agencies are a key element in managing fee sharing.
+Before signing a mandate agreement, the agencies must agree on the terms of fee allocation.
+This agreement must be clear, transparent, and specific to avoid any ambiguity or conflict in case of disagreement.

-Sharing fees between agencies also has tax implications.
-Each agency must declare its share of commissions in its tax returns , in accordance with current legislation.
-It is therefore essential to clearly define and document the commissions received for each transaction carried out.
+The sharing of fees between agencies also has tax implications.
+Each agency must declare its share of the commissions in its tax returns , in accordance with current legislation.
+It is therefore essential to clearly define and document the commissions received for each completed transaction.

-Agencies must also ensure that they comply with tax rules regarding VAT on commissions, particularly if they are subject to this tax.
-The distribution of commissions must be documented and clearly indicated in mandate contracts, as poor tax management could result in penalties or tax adjustments.
+Agencies must also ensure they comply with tax rules regarding VAT on commissions, particularly if they are subject to this tax.
+The commission allocation must be documented and clearly stated in agency agreements, as poor tax management could lead to penalties or tax adjustments.

-Sharing fees as part of a delegation of real estate mandate requires good organization and transparent practices.
-Whether in the form of an equal sharing, proportional to the responsibilities of each agency, or with a performance bonus, the distribution of commissions must be clearly negotiated and documented in a written contract.
-Communication between agencies , as with the owner, must be fluid and transparent to ensure that stakeholders are in agreement on the terms of fee sharing.
+Sharing fees within a delegated real estate mandate requires sound organization and transparent practices.
+Whether it's an equal split, a proportionate share based on each agency's responsibilities, or a performance bonus, the commission allocation must be clearly negotiated and documented in a written contract.
+Communication between the agencies , as well as with the property owner, must be fluid and transparent to ensure all parties agree on the fee-sharing terms.

-Distribution criteria, such as the role of each agency, the volume of work provided, and the services rendered, must be taken into account to fairly and equitably determine each party's commission.
-Finally, it is essential that agencies comply with tax rules and legal obligations regarding the management of fees in order to avoid any administrative or tax problems.
+The allocation criteria, such as each agency's role, the volume of work performed, and the services rendered, must be taken into account to determine each party's commission fairly and equitably.
+Finally, it is essential that agencies comply with tax regulations and legal obligations regarding fee management to avoid any administrative or tax issues.

 Follow “ ProtesiseDeCharme.com ” on YouTube Facebook Twitter LinkedIn Instagram Pinterest